Edible Cookie Dough (5 Flavors!)

 Directions

-• Heat Treat the Flour
+• Heat Treat the Flour for Safety

 • Chocolate Chip Cookie Flavor

-• 1Beat the brown sugar, granulated sugar, butter, milk, vanilla extract, and the molasses with an electric mixer on medium-high speed in a large bowl until light and fluffy, about 3 minutes.
-Scrape the sides and bottom of the bowl then evenly sprinkle the baking soda and salt over the mixture.
-Beat for 30 seconds then add the flour and mix on low speed until well incorporated.
+• 1Beat the brown sugar, granulated sugar, butter, milk, vanilla extract, and molasses with an electric mixer on medium-high speed in a large bowl until light and fluffy, about 3 minutes.
+Scrape the sides and bottom of the bowl, then evenly sprinkle the baking soda and salt over the mixture.
+Beat for 30 seconds, then add the flour and mix on low speed until well incorporated.
 If the dough seems too thick or dry, beat in another 1/2 tablespoon of milk.
 Fold in the chocolate chips.

 • Double Chocolate Chip Cookie Flavor